RenaudAvenas/Oxard.XControls/README.md

 # Oxard.XControls
 Oxard XControls (for Xamarin controls) is available on nuget.org (https://www.nuget.org/packages/Oxard.XControls)

-## Comming soon
+## v1.0.3.0
-Next project is to add a long pressed button.
+- LongPressButton
+New control which allowed you to manage a simple button or a long press on button with two commands and events.

 ## v1.0.2.0
 - ItemsControl